Calculating Dynamic Fuel Surcharges with Python Formulas

 def resolve_tier_vectorized(self, invoices: pd.DataFrame, rate_sheet: pd.DataFrame) -> pd.DataFrame:

-"""Memory-efficient tier resolution using merge_asof."""
+"""Memory-efficient step-table resolution using a single-pass merge_asof."""

 invoices_sorted = invoices.sort_values('diesel_index')